The story of the OMTÄNKSAM collection

-With first-hand experience of what it means when physical abilities change in an instant having herself suffered a stroke, and with a mother suffering from Parkinson’s disease, Britt knows what it’s like to be on constant lookout for well-designed home aids.
+With first-hand experience of what it means when physical abilities change in an instant having herself suffered a stroke, and with a mum suffering from Parkinson’s disease, Britt knows what it’s like to be on constant lookout for well-designed home aids.

 “My mum appreciated beauty.
 Most of the things I found for her were so hideous that she didn’t want them in her house.
 The same was true for me.
 I didn’t know how long I would be ill for, but I couldn’t bring myself to install the products I was offered.
 They were just too ugly.”

 Seeing a gap not only in the existing IKEA range but in the home furnishing market in general, Britt started investigating how IKEA could best contribute.
 It soon became clear that the best direction for IKEA was to make the existing range even more ergonomic, rather than inventing something new.